 - Donations less than or exceeding the guidelines will not be accepted.

 - Donations will not be retracted once transferred to the Shared Sick Bank.

 - Receipt of donated sick time is determined according to Program guidelines and not influenced or guaranteed by participation as a donor.

 - Staff must authorize their donation by submitting their desired sick time to donate by filling out the Sick Time Donation Form.

 Criteria for Withdrawal

-Eligible staff requesting to withdraw sick time from the Shared Sick Bank must meet the following criteria and observe the following guidelines in order to receive sick time:
+Eligible staff requesting to withdraw sick time from the Shared Sick Bank must meet the eligibility criteria and observe the required guidelines in order to receive sick time:

 - Cannot work due to their own catastrophic illnesses or injuries, or must take time off from work to care for an immediate family member(s) with catastrophic illnesses or injuries.

-- Have exhausted all accrued paid time (sick time, personal and vacation time) due to their difficult circumstances, pursuant to the College’s leave policies, or other reasons acceptable to the College.
+- Have exhausted all accrued paid time (sick, personal, and vacation time) due to their difficult circumstances, pursuant to the College’s leave policies, or other reasons acceptable to the College.

 - Have not received donations in the twelve (12) months preceding the date of their withdrawal request.